Leviathan in popular culture: Anime

 In both the manga and anime versions of Fullmetal Alchemist, Leviathan is the demon representation of Envy, one of the seven deadly sins.

 In the Yu-Gi-Oh! anime series, the "Great Leviathan" is an antagonistic force, a gigantic serpent dragon responsible for the destruction of Atlantis.

 The Digimon Leviamon is based upon the Leviathan.
 He is depicted as a giant red alligator, and is one of the Seven Great Demon Lords, amongst them representing the sin of envy.
 Leviathan is also the main antagonist of Digimon Universe: App Monsters.

 In the light novel and anime Gosick, Leviathan is the name of a famous alchemist whose true life and fate is one of the main mysteries of the story.

 In Reborn!, the character Leviathan represents the sin Envy.

 In Leviathan ~The Last Defense~, Leviathan, pronounced Leviatan, is the name of one of the main protagonists.
 She is a Water-affiliated mage that can transform into a human/dragon hybrid.
 Her two companions, Bahamut and Jörmungandr, are also named after mythical aquatic monsters and can transform into human/dragon hybrids; they are affiliated with Fire and Earth, respectively.

 In High School DxD, Leviathan is one of the Four Devil Kings, who is in charge of foreign affairs for the Devils.

 Other

 One of the newest roller coasters (also the tallest in Canada) at the Canada's Wonderland amusement park is called the Leviathan.

 In the SCP Foundation mythos, SCP-169 is a massive marine arthropod 2000 to 8000 km in length, historically known as the Leviathan.
 The creature, which resembles an archipelago when viewed by sailors at sea level, lives in the South Atlantic Ocean and possibly the Drake Passage, and was responsible for the Bloop.

 In the 3.5 edition supplement Elder Evils for Dungeons & Dragons, Leviathan is one of the abominations profiled, described as a colossal sea monster so huge that it encircles the entire world.
 It is composed of leftover chaotic energies from creation.

 In the tabletop game Shadowrun, leviathans are one of the four types of dragons, alongside eastern dragons, western dragons, and feathered serpents.

+In response to the January 2026 North American winter storm, a conspiracy theory emerged on social media that the storm had been manufactured by the US government, or another unnamed power, to freeze a Leviathan-like creature awakening near Virginia Beach.
+Theorists pointed to the presence of military bases close by as evidence of government involvement.
+Supposed images of the creature shared online have been noted by experts as examples of pareidolia, where the human brain perceives familiar shapes in random patterns.
+Sandbars, underwater ridges and shadows were misinterpreted as the emerging head of a mythical beast.